enasequence/read_docs/retrieval/advanced-search.rst

 Example Uses
 ============

-Below are three example cases you can follow to better understand the advanced search interface:
+Below are two example cases you can follow to better understand the advanced search interface:

 - `Find Neanderthal Read Data`_